abstractfactory/openmetadata-mk1/README.md

 OpenMetadata
 =============

-Hierarchical metadata format and API capable of storing and accessing any format via any protocol of unlimited size and infinite control.
+Hierarchical metadata format and API for storing and accessing any format via any protocol of unlimited size and infinite control.